Welcome to the website of the Middle East Region of the Civil Air Patrol, the United States Air Force Auxiliary.

-CAP has 52 wings, one for each state and one for Washington, DC, and Puerto Rico/US Virgin Islands.
-These wings are divided into eight geographic regions; the MER contains the mid-Atlantic wings of Delaware, Maryland, North Carolina, South Carolina, Virginia, Washington, D.C., and West Virginia.
-The MER provides command oversight for each wing and support for staff areas to execute our missions.
+CAP has 52 wings, one for each state, one for Washington, DC, and one for Puerto Rico/US Virgin Islands.
+These wings are divided into geographic regions; the MER contains the mid-Atlantic wings of Delaware, Maryland, North Carolina, South Carolina, Virginia, Washington, D.C., and West Virginia.
+The MER provides command oversight for each wing and support for staff areas to execute missions.

-The most important asset of our region is our 7,500 unpaid professionals who stand ready to support the CAP motto of “Semper Vigilans” (Always Vigilant).
+The most important asset of our region is our 7,800 unpaid professionals who stand ready to support the CAP Motto of “Semper Vigilans” (Always Vigilant).
 Our region motto of “No Borders – No Boundaries” demonstrates our commitment to serve using all the resources available whenever and wherever we are tasked, 24 hours a day, 7 days a week.

 If you are interested in working with youth, in emergency services or in support of our country’s homeland security and counter drug missions, then consider Civil Air Patrol.
 Please visit www.gocivilairpatrol.com, our national headquarters’ website, or link to your state (wing) website and find the nearest unit or contact your wing headquarters.